RavuAlHemio/rocketbot/rocketbot_plugin_bim/help/fixbimride.md

 * `-i ID` or `--id ID`: The ID of the ride to change.
 This can uniquely identify a ride.
 * `-r USERNAME` or `--rider USERNAME`: The username of the rider.
 Their most recent ride is targeted.

+If neither is given, the last ride of the rider who issued the command is targeted.

 A ride is modified using:

 * `-d` or `--delete`: The ride is deleted.